sachithGunasekara/rss_parser/README.md

 1. http://localhost:8080/items

-or you can pass parameter for pagination and sorting as below
+or you can pass parameters for pagination and sorting as below

 2. http://localhost:8080/items?page=1&sort=pubDate&direction=desc&size=5